SystemsApproach/ops/provision.rst

 commercial cloud provider, resulting in a hybrid scenario similar to the one shown in :numref:`Figure %s <fig-infra>`.
 We use NetBox as our open source solution for constructing this logical structure on top of physical hardware.
-NetBox also helps us address the "business office" requirement of tracking physical inventory.
+NetBox also helps us address the requirement of tracking physical inventory.

 .. _fig-infra:
 .. figure:: figures/Slide19.png